simonmichael/hledger_site/src/common-workflows.md

 (So you'll see your transactions next time you run it.)

 [Tutorial: hledger-web](web.html) describes this in more detail.

-In all of these workflows, remember to back up your computer periodically to safeguard your hledger data.

 ## Command line